robsware/robsware.github.io/_posts/2023-11-05-llmhacking.md

 **How it works**

-I have been running those experiments via google colab, as my GPU is fairly only and only has 8 GBs of VRAM.
+I have been running those experiments via google colab, as my GPU is fairly old and only has 8 GBs of VRAM.
 Google colab offers 16 GBs for free and 40 GBs for about 12 hours/month via a $11 subscription.
 This is just enough space to experiment with both 13B and 33B models.

 As with all LLMs, the overall view is rather simple.<br>
 1. Pick a LLaMa2 model that has been fine tuned to be less morally aligned.<br>